Shopify/flash-list/docs/known-issues/README.md

 # Known Issues

 RFL and FlatList have very different internal.
-While the API is almost same the behaviour might be different in some cases due to a bug, limitation or missing implementation.
+While the API is almost the same, the behaviour might be different in some cases due to a bug, limitation or missing implementation.
 In any case, if the issue is already listed here don't create a new one.

 ### 1) List is not loading